uni-cs-notes/cs50-notes/Scratch.md

   H   I   !
   72  73  33
 ```
+# RGB
+* Red, green, and blue (called RGB) is a combination of three numbers.

+* Taking our previously used 72, 73, and 33, which said HI! via text, would be interpreted by image readers as a light shade of yellow.
+The red value would be 72, the green value would be 73, and the blue would be 33.

+## Images, Video and Sound
+* Images are simply collections of RGB values.
+* Videos are sequences of many images that are stored together, just like a flipbook.
+* Music can be represented through MIDI data.

+# Algorithms
+* Problem-solving is central to computer science and computer programming.
+* Imagine the basic problem of trying to locate a single name in a phone book.
+* How might you go about this?
+* One approach could be to simply read from page one to the next to the next until reaching the last page.

 # Pseudocode and the Basic Building Blocks of Programming
 * The ability to create pseudocode is central to one’s success in both this class and in computer programming.